indrayan-mads/mads699/README.md

 The Bureau of Labor Statistics updates and publishes ten-year employment projections for every occupation in the United States every couple of years.
 One of those updates was finalized in September 2022, right before ChatGPT came out.
-Another was released in August 2025, which at the speed of AI is well after.
+Another was released in August 2025, a massive gap considering how fast AI moves.

 So there's a natural comparison sitting there: take the same occupation, look at what the BLS predicted for the occupation before generative AI, opposed to what they predict now.
 You can see how